What Are the Medical Directives for Aesthetic Treatments?

 With such a huge growth, the next question begs to be asked: what are the medical directives for aesthetic treatments, and how are they properly implemented?

 Why is There a Need for Regulation?

-Aesthetic medical procedures are getting very popular but they are medical procedures and, as such, should be performed in medical environments rather than beauty salons, day spas, and shopping malls.
+Aesthetic medical procedures are continuing to increase in popularity; however, they are still medical procedures and as such, should be performed in medical environments rather than beauty salons, day spas, and shopping malls.

 For example, some people host “Botox parties” in private homes.
 While it might seem a fun way to instantly reduce the signs of aging, it’s important to note that a Botox injection is still a medical treatment.

 Because Botox and other aesthetic services and procedures are an evolving area of practice that have unique liability risks, they must be performed by a medical professional like a registered nurse (RN), a registered practical nurse (RPN), a Nurse Practitioner (NP) or a physician – just like any other medical procedure.

 Cosmetic services are a “controlled act.”

 Ontario’s Regulated Health Professions Act 1991 defines a controlled act as an activity that can cause considerable harm if an unqualified person with no authority, skill, knowledge, or judgement performs such an activity.

 So, what’s a controlled act in cosmetic services?